21 June 2013

 Patient records are a valuable resource for health research.
 Access to the data in these records helps researchers better understand disease and develop treatments that can save lives.

 - AMRC members support our statement on the use of patient data for research.
-We recently consulted on this and a revised statement will be published shortly.

 - European data protection legislation is being updated.
 Any changes will impact on UK researchers accessing patient data.
 We are engaging with the developing legislation.
 We supported a joint statement voicing our concern over proposed changes to the Regulation which would have a negative impact on research.